 So, now more than ever, we need to rediscover the sacred patient-physician relationship.
 Some patients may be wary of a doctor trying to make a buck off their care (see Lesley Stahl’s reporting on the revenue which comes from pharmaceutical companies in the course of cancer treatment).
 Doctors may be concerned with the platoon of lawyers tagging along with some of their patients.
 Or maybe it is that guy with the MBA running the hospital.
 And, of course, there is the government.
-A great cloud of mistrust hangs over Washington as Congress continues to float ideas about changing the Affordable Care Act and the Supreme Court weighs an ACA challenge.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.